 When we decided to do this trip, we immediately started looking for the right Vanagon.
 We found it in Hollywood, California.
 Like so many of Hollywood’s residents, this van had a lot of potential.
 Let’s just call it “Star Power”.
 However, we felt it needed a little sprucing up before it was ready for the big time.
 The first step was a name change.
-Can you imagine a cowboy movie hero named Marion Mitchell Morrison?
-I don’t think so.
-A simple name change gave us John
+This van was named Whoopie when we bought it.
+We tried it out, but it was a little too “Sister Act” for us, so we rechristened it Ignacio, or Nacho for short.
+Badges?
+We don’t need no stinkin’ badges!
+Yep, ready for the big time.

 We did a deep clean of the walls, and immediately noticed that decades of previous ownership had turned the walls into Swiss cheese.
 It was like whenever they got a new doo-dad they drilled a hole in the wall and hung it up.
 Not only that, but where there were no holes the walls were like an undulating landscape of uneven bends and malformations.
 I imagine that was due to the manufacturing process.